 Guidance is displayed in the right-hand panel.
 Click the '+' symbol to view this.

 Remember to 'save' your responses before moving on.

-Insert the email address of any collaborators you would like to invite to read or edit your plan.
-Set the level of permissions you would like to grant them via the drop-down options and click to 'Add collaborator'
+Insert the email address of any collaborators you would like to add and invite to your plan.
+Set the role and level of permissions you would like to grant them via the drop-down options and click 'Add collaborator'.

 From here you can download your plan in various formats.
-This may be useful if you need to submit your plan as part of a grant application.
+This may be useful if you need to submit your plan as part of a grant application or later on in your project.
 Choose what format you would like to view/download your plan in and click to export.

 Useful resources on Data Management Planning